 In adults, the likelihood of hearing loss increases with age.
 Statistically, 20% of people over 65 years and 40% of people over 75 years will have significant hearing loss.
 However, hearing loss is no longer just an age-related concern.

 Causes of Hearing Loss

 Accumulated exposure to damaging levels of noise throughout our lifetime can lead to an acceleration of the natural age-related hearing loss.
-In fact, with the emergence of MP3 players and current trends in headphone use among teens and young adults, noise-related hearing loss is occurring at a much earlier age than previously seen.
+In fact, with the current trends in headphone use among teens and young adults, noise-related hearing loss is occurring at a much earlier age than previously seen.

 Hearing loss can also be caused by a host of other factors including fluid build up in the middle ear such as from an ear infection, a perforated ear drum, excess wax in the ear canal, disease that can affect the middle ear bones, hereditary factors and certain medications.

 - Sounds seem faint and speech sounds muffled or slurred.